top of page

 • May 23

-Vision-driven heat maps and automated tasking attack these hidden “search miles.”
-When cameras confirm an unload is complete, the system dispatches the nearest available forklift, plots the shortest put-away path, and verifies placement—no barcode gun needed.
-Here’s how the cycle shrinks from a day to a shift.
+Vision-driven heat maps and automated tasking remove these hidden search miles.
+After cameras confirm an unload is complete, the platform dispatches the nearest available forklift, plots the shortest put-away path, and verifies placement—no barcode gun required.
+The result is a dock-to-stock cycle that fits into a single shift instead of a full day.

 Overhead view of a warehouse aisle: one forklift follows a blue “PICK UP” path from the inbound staging area toward storage racks, while another follows a yellow “DROP” path out toward outbound staging